 No. 2 on its list of Best Value Colleges in the state of Washington.

 In autumn 2021, 40% of incoming first-year students and 41% of incoming transfers would be first in their immediate families to earn a four-year degree.

 28% of incoming first-year students and 32% of incoming transfer students are eligible for federal Pell Grants.

 UW Bothell are eligible for veterans benefits.

-Of the new incoming transfers, 79% come from a Washington state community college.
+Among new incoming transfer students, 86% come from a Washington state community college.